Don’t leave this behind: 14 best practices for setting up a cart abandonment email flow

-If your customers don’t engage with your first email, send another reminder 24 hours after that.
-You can make the second reminder a bit more salesy.
-Maybe work in a personalized offer to amplify its impact.
+If your customers don’t engage with your first email, consider sending another reminder 24-48 hours after that.
+You can make the second reminder a bit more salesy, or work in a personalized offer to amplify its impact.

 At this stage, sending a third sales-oriented email might not help.
 Instead, send an exploratory email to suggest popular items or related products and lay the foundation for a future sale.

 Sending the same emails over and over won’t improve your conversion rates.
-You need to run controlled experiments with different copy, creatives, and calls to action to find the best fit for your audience.
+You need to run controlled experiments with different copy, creative, and CTAs to find the best fit for your audience.